Just as a building needs a good foundation to stand on, your business needs to have its foundations properly prepared from the very beginning.

 This type of company has 20 members or less with none of them being a corporation having beneficial interest in the company’s shares.

 This company type has 50 members or less.
 Considering the Private Limited Company in Singapore advantages offered by this type as compared to sole proprietorships or partnerships, most businesses choose to register as Pte Ltd’s.
 The advantages of a limited private company include relative ease and flexibility, being allowed to own property, and to sue using the company’s name.

 This type of company can have more than 50 members, and may, but not necessarily be listed on a stock exchange.
 As a “listed company”, it can raise capital by offering shares to the public.

-A Public Company Limited by Guarantee, on the other hand, is typically a non-profit company such as a charitable or arts-related
+A Public Company Limited by Guarantee, on the other hand, is typically a non-profit company such as a charitable or arts-related organisation.

 Singapore is one of the easiest countries in the world to do business, with great government support and access to capital.
 If you are looking to start up or expand your business in Singapore, let us help you navigate the local rules and legislation.